joaopizani/piware/slides/thesis-defense/section-intro-background.md

 ### Research Question / Methodology ###

   * **Question:**
-      + "What are the improvements that \ac{DTP} can bring to hardware design?"
+      + What are the improvements that \ac{DTP} can bring to hardware design?
+          - Compared to other functional hardware languages

   * **Methodology:**
       + Develop a hardware \ac{DSL}, _embedded_ in a dependently-typed language (Agda)